yahoyoungho/DSC232/README.md

 ---

-based on the theortical maximum speedup of x7.
-Our cumulative speedup was 0.99x.
+Compared to the theoretical maximum speedup of x7, our cumulative speedup was 0.99x.

 - Waveform frequency downsampling
     - 1.1x speedup with ~10.5% estimated parallelizable fraction of code